Hitchin and Calabi-Yau integrable systems via variations of Hodge structures

+induced by the Leray spectral sequence, is a morphism of Hodge structures.
+As $f^\circ$ is finite, $\phi$ is an isomorphism.
+By the $W$-equivariance of $f^\circ$, these morphisms fit into the commutative diagram

-Here $\psi^W$ is induced from the natural morphism $\psi:H^1_c(\cuo, \VH)\to H^1_c(\hat{\cu}^\circ, \VH_0)^W$.
-Arguing as above, we see that it is compatible with Hodge structures.
-Thus (\ref{ZuckerHodgeDiagram}) is a commutative diagram of Hodge structures.
+Here $\psi^W$ is the natural morphism $H^1_c(C^\circ, \VH)\to H^1_c(\hat{C}^\circ, \VH_0)^W$.
+Arguing as above, we see that it is compatible with mixed Hodge structures.
+Thus (\ref{ZuckerHodgeDiagram}) is a commutative diagram of mixed Hodge structures.
 Further $\psi^W$ and $\phi^W$ are isomorphisms over $\Q$ because we can then split off $(f^\circ_*\VH)^W$.
 But the lower square in (\ref{ZuckerHodgeDiagram}) factorizes over